tobystaines/LOLHealthExaminer/README.md

 It will try to pick up two environment variables:

 - `LOG_LEVEL` (which defaults to `DEBUG`)
-- `OPENAI_API_KEY` - you'll need to have set this in you environment in advance
+- `OPENAI_API_KEY` - you'll need to have set this in your environment in advance

-You can also run LOLHealtExaminer with Docker (from the LOLHealthExaminer project root directory):
+You can also run LOLHealthExaminer with Docker (from the LOLHealthExaminer project root directory):

 ```bash
 docker build -t lol-health-examiner .